PART 35: THE WOUNDED

 The man glared.
 “You have a very closed mind, and little to no understanding of what’s really going on around you.”

 “Yeah, that’s what my friends always say.
 Now, are you gonna leave the library or not?
 You can always come back tomorrow, you know.
 This is how libraries work.”

 “Oh, very well,” came the grudging reply.
 “What time do you open?”

 “Hours are posted out front,” Lee said automatically.
 The man let out another quiet grumble and began to move past him.
 “Oop, hold on,” Lee remarked, extending his hand to block the way.
-“Is that a book of bound newspapers in your hand?
+“That a book of bound newspapers in your hand?
 Those can’t leave the library, sorry.”

 The man turned.
 “I need some of these articles.”

-“Well, take a snapshot or photocopy them then,” Lee replied.
+“Well, take a snapshot or photocopy them,” Lee replied.
 The man nodded and moved off towards the photocopier station.
 “But not now,” Lee added.
 “Seeing as the library closed five minutes ago.”